 Using the platform’s tools, you can organize file exchanges of various formats, facilitate access to all system objects from external applications, support various exchange protocols and standards for interaction with other subsystems (XML, JSON, etc.), and work with the Internet and email.

 Solutions on the platform can integrate with various equipment, including commercial and warehouse equipment (data collection terminals, plastic card service terminals, etc.).
-Integration with popular commercial and industrial equipment is available in many Commercial off-the-shelf 1C solutions “out of box.”
+Integration with popular commercial and industrial equipment is available in many Commercial off-the-shelf 1C solutions “out of the box.”

 As mentioned above, solutions on the platform are open-source.
 That means they are provided with the source code, which gives the client options for flexible adaption and further development of the solutions.
 Additionally, the platform has special built-in mechanisms to simplify solutions support by software vendors.
 One of them is Extension.